mayurasolar/mayura-solar-systems/SEO_IMPLEMENTATION.md

 ### Location-Based:
 - Udupi, Mangalore, Manipal, Karkala, Kundapura
-- Moodabidri, Mulki, Surathkal, Padubidri
+- Moodbidri, Mulki, Surathkal, Padubidri
 - And 10+ more cities in the region

 ## Files Modified for SEO